animeshtrivedi/animeshtrivedi.github.io/_posts/2017-07-12-run-crail-locally.md

 distributed file system written from scratch to leverage high-performance network and storage devices.
 CrailFS uses RDMA network with NVMeF protocol to access remote DRAM and/or flash devices.
-Using a combination of a clever design and a clean implementation, CrailFS can deliver very high performance
-- think less than 5 usec latencies with 90+ Gbps bandwidth to data on modern high-performance platforms.
+Using a combination of a clever design and a clean implementation, CrailFS can deliver very high performance, think less than 5 usec latencies with 90+ Gbps bandwidth to data on modern high-performance platforms.
 And this performance can also be translated to high application-level performance.
 I will stop with the introduction here.
 For more curious souls among us, I strongly recommend checking this Spark